nat/algolia_exam/README.md

-### CSE Test - Place2Eat
+### Algolia with React
 [Algolia exam POC (proof of concept) source code](https://github.com/nat/algolia_with_react) site of Nathaniel Wharton.

 [working demo](https://nat.github.io/algolia_with_react/) (subject to key expiration)

 # Introduction
-Previously, I created a version of this application based on JQuery and Hogan templates.
-In response to helpful feedback, I removed these dependencies and rewrote the app teaching myself/using React, ES6 Modules, using more-modular SASS, and Webpack.
-I also improved/simplifyied the UX.
+This is an example Proof of Concept (POC) of using React/ES6 Modules and Algolia.
+I previously created a version of this application based on JQuery and Hogan templates.
+I removed these dependencies and rewrote the app teaching myself/using React, Algolia, ES6 Modules, modular SASS, and Webpack.
+The UX was simplified.

-As always is the case, there are many things I could improve with more time, but I hope you enjoy the project as it is!
+There are many things I could improve with more time, but I hope you enjoy the project as it is!

-# Instructions for Installation of CSE Test - Place2Eat
+# Instructions for Installation

 ## Install Dependencies
 * node.js (version 7.1.0 was used for development)